Pickens County Vehicle Impound Guide

 We understand that the fees associated with vehicle impoundment can be a financial burden.
 Here are some options:

-- Borrow from family/friends: Asking for financial assistance from loved ones can be a viable solution.
+- Contact a family member or friend: Asking for financial assistance from loved ones can be a viable solution.

 - Payment plans: Some impound lots may offer payment plans.
 Inquire about this option when you contact the lot.